Volant Spatula

-With only 1000 Spatula pairs produced, the ski is relatively rare.
-Additionally, it did not sell well to the public who was skeptical about a ski that was intended only for deep powder, and numerous professional ski reviewers reflected this animosity.
+With approximately 1000 Spatula pairs produced, the ski is relatively rare.
+Additionally, it did not sell well to the public who was skeptical about a ski that was intended only for deep powder and numerous professional ski reviewers reflected this animosity.
 Many Spatulas were sold at season-end discounts.
-However, the ski eventually caught on and sparked a revolution in the ski industry, which incorporated greater width and rocker that is seen on skis throughout North American ski resorts and backcountry ski enthusiasts since the mid-2000s.
-With McConkey's tragic death in 2009, the Spatula's popularity has only increased.
-An eBay listing for a new pair of Spatulas in their factory wrapper purportedly sold for the $3,200 asking price in 2018.
+However, the ski eventually caught on and sparked a revolution in the ski industry, which incorporated greater width and rocker that is seen on skis throughout North American ski resorts and those skis used by backcountry ski enthusiasts since the mid-2000s.
+With McConkey's tragic death in 2009 and the ski's unique properties due to its shape and its stainless steel construction, the Spatula's popularity only increased.
+An eBay listing for a new pair of Spatulas in their factory wrapper purportedly sold for the $3,200 asking price in 2018, followed by another new pair sold on eBay for $3,500 in 2023.
+Used versions sell for far less when they come on the market, but demand for Spatulas remains high even though the ski is over 20 years old.